Lake Radonjić massacre

-The Lake Radonjić massacre or the Massacre at Lake Radonjić (Масакр на Радоњићком језеру, Masakra e Liqenit të Radoniqit) refers to the mass murder of at least 34 Kosovo Serb and Kosovo Albanian civilians near Lake Radonjić, by the village of Glodjane, in Kosovo, Federal Republic of Yugoslavia on 9 September 1998.
+The Lake Radonjić massacre or the Massacre at Lake Radonjić (Масакр на Радоњићком језеру, Masakra e Liqenit të Radoniqit) refers to the mass murder of at least 34 Kosovo Serb, Kosovo Albanian and Roma civilians near Lake Radonjić, by the Kosovo Liberation Army (KLA) at the village of Glodjane, in Kosovo, Federal Republic of Yugoslavia on 9 September 1998.
 The massacre took place during the Kosovo War.
-The perpetrator was the Kosovo Liberation Army (KLA).

 Background

-In 1990, Kosovo's autonomy within Yugoslavia was revoked.
+In 1989, Kosovo's autonomy within Yugoslavia was revoked.
 Soon after, the Kosovo Liberation Army (KLA) was formed to fight the Yugoslav establishment.
 After a string of minor attacks, the KLA's mission became much more aggressive, which led to them claiming areas that were key to Serbia's fuel-supply, near the town of Orahovac.
 Years of ethnic tension had preceded the Kosovo War, and spilled into numerous atrocities on both sides.

 Beginning in March 1998, the KLA under the command of Ramush Haradinaj mounted a campaign north of Lake Radonjić to seize control over the area between Glodjane and Deçan.
 By April 1998, almost every Serb civilian in the KLA operational zone were either killed or expelled from the area, with Albanian civilians considered collaborators also facing attacks.
 Between March and September 1998, the KLA abducted over 60 civilians, subsequently killing many of them.
 In September 1998, the Yugoslav Army (VJ) and police mounted a counter-offensive and captured a series of villages around Lake Radonjić from the KLA beginning with Prilep, Irzniq, Dashinoc and Glodjane.
-KLA forces had grown stronger and tended to control villages away from the main roads while the Yugoslav military was positioned on the hills around Lake Radonjić.
-Throughout the summer, Yugoslav forces shelled surrounding Albanian villages around Lake Radonjić from their position on the hills daily.
-In September, the Yugoslav military moved through the villages around the lake in order to attack and expel the KLA.
+Yugoslav military moved through the villages around the lake in order to attack and expel the KLA.
 Colonel John Crosland, an English military officer attached to the VJ, witnessed this first hand and commented on the destruction caused by those forces.
 He noted that he personally witnessed looting and burning of houses by Serbian forces and that the village of Prilep was razed to 18 inches about the ground.
 He stated that the VJ, Serbian police forces and paramilitary police forces including MUP, PJP, SAJ, and JSO were involved in the offensive.